sumitvu/Python-Basics/README.md

-# python_julia
+# python-3.5
-basic programs related to python &amp; julia for beginers
+basic programs related to python &amp; for beginers